How to: Debug 64-Bit Applications

 If you are debugging remotely, Visual Studio can run under WOW64 or on a 32-bit computer.
-You can debug both IA64 and x64 applications, in addition to 32-bit applications that are running under x64 WOW mode or on 32-bit operating systems.
+You can debug x64 applications, in addition to 32-bit applications that are running under x64 WOW mode or on 32-bit operating systems.

 To debug a 64-bit application that is running on a remote computer, you need to install the 64-bit remote debugger on the remote computer.
-The 64-bit remote debugger is available on the last disc of your Visual Studio installation set.
+For more information, see Remote Debugging.

 If you debug a 64-bit application on the local computer, Visual Studio uses remote debugging to connect between WOW64 and the 64-bit application on the same computer.
 The remote debugging components will be installed automatically when you install Visual Studio on the computer.

 In either case, installing remote debugging on a 64-bit computer installs both the 32-bit and the 64-bit versions of the Remote Debugging Monitor.
 To debug a 64-bit application, you must use the correct version, which is Remote Debugger (x64) on the Start menu.
-For information about how to install 64-bit remote debugging components, see Set Up Remote Debugging on the Device.
+For information about how to install 64-bit remote debugging components, see Remote Debugging.

 Debugging 64-bit code is almost identical to debugging 32-bit code.
 One difference is that Edit and Continue is not available for 64-bit code.